floreidev/classnotes/README.md

 npm install
 npm start
 ```
 This should automatically compile the typescript, and startup the server.
-Once the typescript is installed you can use `node bin/www` or `npm run compiled` to start the server.
+Once the typescript is compiled you can use `node bin/www` or `npm run compiled` to start the server without re-compilation.